No New Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 Melbourne

-The Ministry of Health’s current assessment is that the public health risk to New Zealand from the Melbourne community case announced yesterday is low.
+The Ministry of Health’s current assessment remains that the public health risk to New Zealand from the Melbourne community case announced on Tuesday is low.

-From what we know so far —based oninformation from Victoria health authorities — the case is linked to theAustralianborder, and thereis alimitedperiod where the person wasconsidered infectious whilein the community in Melbournewith a modest number oflocations of interest(12 listed onVictoria’s Department of Healthwebsite at 10am this morning).

-Anyone who was at one of these locations of interest at the specified timecannottravelto New Zealand for 14 days from exposure.

-Anyonealreadyin New Zealandwho hasbeen at a location of interest during the time specified,must self-isolate,call Healthlineand arrange a testifadvised to do so.
+Anyone who was at one of the locations of interest in Melbourne at the specified time cannot travel to New Zealand for 14 days from exposure.
+Anyone already in New Zealand who has been at a location of interest in Melbourne during the time specified, must call Healthline for advice on isolating and testing.

-Our contact tracing team will be contacting by email roughly 4,500passengersby who recently travelled from Victoria to New Zealand to remind them of the above measures.
+Our contact tracing team are contacting by email about 4,500 passengers who recently travelled from Victoria to New Zealand to remind them of the above measures.

-This afternoon, our public health team at the Ministry willagainbein contact with their Australiacounterparts to get an update on the Melbournesituation, andfrom there we will determine ifwe need to make any changestoourrisk assessment for New Zealandand whether we need to change our recommendations for Government.
+The Ministry’s public health team remains in contact with their counterparts in Australia about the situation in Melbourne.

+Two people in New Zealand have contacted Healthline and identified themselves as casual contacts and have been provided with advice and/or had testing arranged.

 Testing information